ggrossman/unix-cb/README.md

 My first computer was an Apple ][, followed by a 512K "Fat Mac."
 I'd often put in hours on my parents' PC clones as well.
-But I desperately wanted to learn Unix, but this was a few years before Linus Torvalds democratized access to Unix-like operating systems.
+But I desperately wanted to learn Unix, and this was a few years before Linus Torvalds democratized access to Unix-like operating systems.
 At one point, another MoHo user and I learned about a guy who was giving away an old Unix box for free.
 We drove over in his car and picked it up, and it probably weighed 100